Project Team

 Project Summary

-The Accessibility for Ontarians with Disability Act (AODA) makes a bold commitment to make Ontario fully accessible by 2025.
-This means that universities will have to attend to accessibility in all instructional contexts.
-The aim of this project is to evaluate how the use of Open Educational Resources (OERs) in two Recreation and Leisure Studies (RLS) courses impacts student success and accessibility.
-The courses will be delivered face-to-face by the applicant, and all instructional materials will be housed on the Learning Management System (LMS).
-Learning analytics from the LMS (e.g., student log data) will form the basis of the data collected to illustrate preference for materials and tools.
-Students will complete a learning preferences inventory (https://vark-learn.com/the-vark-questionnaire/) and engage in reflective writing/narrations to document their experiences and the impact on their learning.
-The accessibility tools available at https://uwaterloo.ca/centre-for-teaching-excellence/resources/accessibility-teaching-0 will be used as guides for the assessment of the OERs.
+The Accessibility for Ontarians with Disability Act (AODA) made a bold commitment to make Ontario fully accessible by 2025.
+The aim of this project was to evaluate how Open Educational Resources (OERs) can support accessibility, thus impacting student success, within Recreation and Leisure Studies (RLS).
+To achieve this, three RLS courses were delivered in-person by the applicant, and all instructional materials were housed on the Learning Management System (LMS).
+Learning analytics from the LMS (e.g., student log data) formed the basis of the data collected to illustrate preference for materials and tools.
+Students completed a learning preferences inventory (https://vark-learn.com/the-vark-questionnaire/) and engaged in reflective writing/narrations to document their experiences and the impact on their learning.
+The accessibility tools available at https://uwaterloo.ca/centre-for-teaching-excellence/resources/accessibility-teaching-0 were used as guides for the assessment of the OERs.

 References